 - Rehabilitating a defaulted loan BEFORE consolidating it:

 - Rehabilitating a defaulted federal loan requires the borrower to make at least nine full payments of an agreed amount

 - After the borrower rehabilitates the defaulted loan, the loan holder will update the credit report to no longer reflect the default status

 More information about considering loan consolidation can be found on the Federal Student Aid website.

 The fixed interest rate of a consolidation loan is the weighted average interest rate on all the loans you are consolidating.
-See the federal Direct Consolidation Loans website for current interest rate calculations.
-You can also use their online calculator to estimate your interest rate and determine whether consolidation will save you money.
+See the federal Direct Consolidation Loans web page for more information.

 Remember that if you consolidate your Perkins, Health Professions, or Nursing Loans, you will lose the cancellation provisions of these loans.
 This could be disadvantageous for certain students, such as those who plan to serve in the Armed Services or Peace Corps.
 For information about Perkins Loan cancellation, see the federal publication Your Federal Student Loans: Learn the Basics and Manage Your Debt.
 For information about Health Professions Loan and Nursing Loan cancellation, see your promissory note.

 The easiest way to apply is online through the studentloans.gov website using your U.S. Department of Education FSA ID.
 You can request a paper application by calling 1-800-557-7392.

 Sign in at studentloans.gov and either go to the My Account page to access the Loan Consolidation link or find the link under the Tools and Resources on the Home page.
 During the consolidation process, you will: